UMass-RC/unity-docs/docs/technical/storage.md

 ## Snapshots

 Backups are not available on the Unity cluster.
 There are temporary snapshots created each day at 1am UTC.
+Snapshots older than three days are deleted.
 Self-directed restores are accomplished by accessing read-only snapshots (see table below).

 | Filesystem | Name | Snapshot location |
 | --- | --- | --- |